 During the clerkship year, students gather for classroom and hands-on sessions during Intersessions.

-These sessions are meant to bring students back to global health during clerkships and tie the clinical things they are learning back to global health.
+These sessions are meant to bring students back to global health during clerkships and tie the clinical concepts they are learning back to global health.
 Intersessions 1 takes place for one week in the fall and Intersessions 2 is scheduled for two weeks in the spring.
 During both Intersessions, global health has a 90-minute session for our global health distinction track students (GHDT).

 Session 2 is clinical and case-based.
 GHDT students discuss cases that tie their clinical experiences during clerkships back to global health.
 They are on a variety of topics including maternal-child health, pediatrics and infectious diseases.